Free: Healthy Freezer Meals Recipe EbookGet It Now

 One of the best ways to use all that summer zucchini?
-Zucchini lasagna, or for a fun twist, these zucchini lasagna roll ups with ricotta, mozzarella, and naturally sweet Italian marinara!
+Zucchini lasagna, zucchini ravioli… or for a fun twist, these zucchini lasagna roll ups with ricotta, mozzarella, and naturally sweet Italian marinara!
 They have all of the lasagna flavors we love, in a light and low-carb zucchini “pasta” for a version that’s just as satisfying without all the carbs.
+It’s the perfect way to turn simple roasted zucchini into a more filling dish.

 Try these zucchini lasagna rolls for a light summer meal that the whole family will love, and you’ll love this… zucchini rolls take just 15 minutes to prep!